henry232323/RPGBot/README.md

 #### settings additem
 >**Description:** Add a custom item.
  Custom keys that can be used for special additions:
-   `image` Setting this to a URL will give that item a special thumbnail when info is viewed for it
+    `image` Setting this to a URL will give that item a special thumbnail when info is viewed for it `used` A message for when the item is used
+>Henry: rp!settings additem Example
+RPGBot: Describe the item (a description for the item)
+Henry: This is an example item
+RPGBot: Additional information?
+(Attributes formatted in a list i.e color: 400, value: 200 Set an image for this item with the image key i.e. image: http://image.com/image.png Set this item as usable by adding used key i.e. used: You open the jar and the bird flies away
+Henry: used: You used this item!, image: http://www.sourcecertain.com/img/Example.png
+RPGBot:  Item successfully created

 >**Usage:** `rp!settings additem <name>`